|

 any place where the cat has access.

-the contrary, a few people have reported that the
+few people have reported that the

 use of bleach to clean the SINK or BATHTUB